clinicedc/edc-timepoint/README.md

 Continuing with the example above where `Appointment` is the timepoint model.

-To prevent further edits to models under the appointment, use the `TimepointLookupMixin` and the `TimepointLookup` class on models that need to refer to the timepoint model on `save`.
+To prevent further edits to models related to `Appointment`, configure the model with the `TimepointLookupModelMixin` and the `TimepointLookup` class.
+These models will refer to the timepoint model on `save`.

 For example:

-Declare the lookup class on the model using the `TimepointLookupModelMixin`:
+    class VisitTimepointLookup(TimepointLookup):
+        timepoint_related_model_lookup = 'appointment'

     class VisitModel(TimepointLookupModelMixin, BaseUuidModel):

-        timepoint_lookup = TimepointLookup('example.appointment', 'appointment__timepoint_status')
+        timepoint_lookup_cls = VisitTimepointLookup

         appointment = models.ForeignKey(Appointment)

         report_datetime = models.DateTimeField(
             default=timezone.now)

-        class Meta:
-            app_label = 'example'

-If the timepoint is closed and any attempt is made to create or modify `VisitModel`, a `TimepointError` will be raised.
+If the timepoint model's `timepoint_status` is `closed`, any attempt to create or modify `VisitModel` will raise a `TimepointClosed` exception.